How Do You Clean a Dirty Beer Bottle? Proven Techniques

 • Scrubbing Pads or Sponges: Useful for tackling stubborn stains or residues on the bottle’s surface.

-• Sanitizer: Ensures the bottles are thoroughly sanitized before use, preventing contamination.
+• Sanitizer: Ensures the bottles are thoroughly sanitized before use to prevent beer contamination.
 Star San or Iodophor can sanitize properly.

 • Label Remover or Scraper: Useful for removing labels and adhesive residues from the bottle’s exterior.
 Besides using bleach, you can also use alcohol, baking soda, and vinegar to help remove the labels.

-• Rack or Drying Tree: Facilitates proper drying and storage of cleaned bottles, preventing bacterial growth.
+• Rack or Drying Tree: Facilitates proper drying and storage of cleaned bottles.

 • A tong: For retrieving the bottles in hot water.